 Number of Copies

 Bills of sale in Massachusetts, while sometimes required, do not have to be notarized.
-While Massachusetts does provide a bill of sale form, you can also hand-draft your own, or use free templates that you can download online.
+While Massachusetts does provide a form, you can also hand-draft your own, or use a custom vehicle bill of sale template.
 All bills of sale, however, should contain the following criteria:

 - The names, contact information, and signatures of the buyer and seller